U8NWXD/oppia-wiki/Third-party-libraries.md

 * `oppia_tools/` stores development tools that aren't used in production.
 This folder is a sibling of the repository root (`oppia/`), so if you are in the root of the repository, this folder is at `../oppia_tools/`.
 However, we'll use `oppia_tools/` here for simplicity.
 * `third_party/python_libs` stores our production Python dependencies.
-* `third_party/static` stores some of our production Node.js dependencies.
+* `third_party/static` stores the production Node.js dependencies that aren't installed from npm.
+These dependencies are downloaded and compiled by our own code.
-* `node_modules` stores more production Node.js dependencies.
+* `node_modules` stores the production Node.js dependencies that we install from npm.
 On developer machines, it also stores development dependencies.
+These dependencies are downloaded by yarn and compiled by webpack.
 * `third_party/` also stores some other production dependencies like protobuf files.

 When you run `python -m scripts.start`, a chain of scripts installs and/or upgrades dependencies as necessary: